 ………….
 (4)

-Where, AGBest is above ground biomass estimated in kilogram (kg); ρ is specific gravity (wood density) in g.cm−3; D is diameter at breast height (DBH) in centimeter (cm); H is height in meter (m); 0.0509 is constant obtained from the literature [33].
+Where, AGBest is above ground biomass estimated in kilograms (kg); ρ is a specific gravity (wood density) in g.cm−3; D is diameter at breast height (DBH) in centimeters (cm); H is height in meter (m); 0.0509 is constant obtained from the literature [33].

-Each tree biomass within the plot was calculated using the equation (4) and then it was summed up to obtain the total biomass of each plot level.
+Each tree biomass within the plot was calculated using the equation (4) and then it was summed up, to obtain the total biomass of each plot level.
 Then, it was standardized to tonnes per hectare (t.ha-1) (1 tonne = 1,000 kg).
-Using the conversion factor, the amount of CS was computed from the AGB.
-Following formula of equation (5) was used to calculate CS:
+With the formula from equation (5) i.e. using the conversion factor, the amount of CS was computed from the AGB.

 CS = AGB * 0.47 …………….
 (5)

-Where, CS is the carbon stock in tonnes; AGB is the above ground biomass and 0.47 is conversion factor or carbon fraction in AGB.
+Where, CS is the carbon stock in tonnes; AGB is the above ground biomass and 0.47 is a conversion factor or carbon fraction in AGB.

 Deriving VIs from Sentinel-2 Satellite Image

-From sentinel-2 satellite imagery, four bands: band-2 (blue), band-3 (green), band-4 (red) and band-8 (NIR) having spatial resolution of 10 m were used to create various eleven vegetation indices (VIs) following various literature as mentioned in table (1).
+From sentinel-2 satellite imagery, four bands: band-2 (blue), band-3 (green), band-4 (red) and band-8 (NIR) having spatial resolution of 10 m were used to create various eleven vegetation indices (VIs) following various literature as mentioned in the table (1).
 Those 11 vegetation indices were chosen based on their effectiveness in earlier biomass estimation research.

 Table 1: Formula of VIs with their authors